500 million consumers and some 20 million businesses are operating in the EU. Fintech industry is booming in Europe.

-In order to apply for a licence, a written application with the appendices specified in the Payment Institutions and E-money Institutions Act (PIEIA) must be submitted to the Financial Supervision Authority.
-In order to apply for an activity licence for issuing e-money, the founders of the company or the management board of the registered public limited company must submit the following documents and information to the Financial Supervision Authority:
+In order to apply for a license, a written application with the appendices specified in the Payment Institutions and E-money Institutions Act (PIEIA) must be submitted to the Financial Supervision Authority.
+In order to apply for an activity license for issuing e-money, the founders of the company or the management board of the registered public limited company must submit the following documents and information to the Financial Supervision Authority:

 1. A copy of the articles of association and in case of an operating company, a decision of the general meeting on the amendment of the articles of association with the amended text of the articles of association;